Blog

 We'll talk soon!

-There is a way to write so the reader feels the sales pitch was constructed just for them.
+There is a way to write so the reader feels the product was made for them.

 The trick is to talk about second-order things related to the purchase.
-Example: you sell a cast iron skillet.
+For example, say you sell a premium car polish that’s 30% more expensive than the next option.

-It’ll feel like magic to the shopper because they didn’t say they cared about taste– you just connected the dots.
+It’ll feel like magic to the shopper because they didn’t share this detail about themselves—you just connected the dots.

 🙌